geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

    .. option:: constant

-      Specifies a constant tracer source term.
+      The tracer source term is a constant value (specified by :option:`Src_Value`).

    .. option:: decay_of_another_species

-      Specifies that the tracer source term comes from the decay of another species (e.g. Pb210 source comes from Rn222 decay).
+      The tracer source term comes from the decay of another species (e.g. Pb210 source comes from Rn222 decay).

-   .. option:: file2d

-      Specifies a 2-dimensional tracer source term read from a file (via HEMCO).

-   .. option:: file3d
+   .. option:: HEMCO

-      Specifies a 3-dimensional tracer source term read from a file via HEMCO.
+      The tracer source term will be read from a file via HEMCO.

    .. option:: maintain_mixing_ratio

-      Specifies that the tracer source term will be applied as needed to maintain a constant mixing ratio.
+      The tracer source term will be calculated as needed to maintain a constant mixing ratio at the surface.

    .. option:: none

-      Specifies that there is not a tracer source term. it.
+      The tracer does not have a source term.

 .. option:: Src_Unit